CCL Properties

 Single-family houses that used to hold three generations now hold one person.
 Apartment buildings where nobody knows the neighbor's name.
 Coliving exists because people were made to live with other people, and the housing stock has stopped offering that by default.

 Years running coliving houses, we've held 95% modal occupancy and two-year average stays.
 The reason those numbers hold is that residents actually want to stay.
-The job, by the time anyone finishes working through CCLP, is to build a house residents want to stay in.
+The job, by the time anyone finishes working through the Playbook, is to build a house residents want to stay in.

 That's the whole point.